 Happy are the persecuted.
 Wait, that can’t be right?
 The Bible makes it very clear.
-We will face persecution, hardship, suffering and struggles in life.
-But, our culture doesn’t really know what to do with the idea of persecution.
-Don’t get me wrong – we are familiar with suffering.
+We will face persecution, hardship, suffering, and struggles in life.
+But our culture doesn’t really know what to do with the idea of persecution.
+Don’t get me wrong – we are all familiar with suffering.
 We just don’t know what to do with it.
 In fact, we will do almost anything to avoid pain and suffering.

-- Beauty of God’s grace.
-When we become aware that we are not God, we begin to see that we need struggles to help us see the true beauty of God’s grace and our desperate need for Him.
+- The beauty of God’s grace. – When we become aware that we are not God, we begin to see that we need struggles to help us see the true beauty of God’s grace and our desperate need for Him.

 - We were created for more. – Suffering loosens our grip on this life and opens our eyes to what God has prepared for those who trust in Him.
 The Bible describes this ‘more’ as so much greater than we could ever imagine, making even our suffering seem light and momentary.

 Now that’s what I call happiness.
 So, how do we find purpose in suffering?
 It’s all about perspective.
 Fix our eyes on Jesus.
 Recognize the peace that He has made available and hold on.
 Remember that for followers of Jesus, the best is yet to come.

 Adapted from a sermon by Senior Pastor, George Wright

 Shandon Baptist Church, Columbia, S.C.